 The Wicker Breakdown:

-- Once again, Brad Hall gives us the news.
+Once again, Brad Hall gives us the news.
 This week they cover a lot of the midterm elections when up until his point they seemed to only focus on elections during the presidential race.
-Mary Gross also delivers smile filled fear mongering report on the election where she recommends that we cut everything because she find the entire system to be worthless, and Eddie Murphy drops by as his movie review character to talk about the rumors that Liberace was gay while trying to share obvious evidence that he is while vehemently claiming that he isn't.
+Mary Gross also delivers smile filled, fear mongering, report on the election where she recommends that we cut everything because she finds the entire system to be worthless.
+Eddie Murphy returns as his movie review character to talk about the rumors that Liberace was gay while trying to share obvious evidence that he is while vehemently claiming that he isn't.

-- We then go to "Bill Smith's" political campaign where he thanks the attendees in a humble way before we go behind the scenes to show how he acts in real life where he's actually a doubt filled politician who is being controlled by his handlers.
+We then go to "Bill Smith's" political campaign where he thanks the attendees humbly before we go behind the scenes to show how he acts in real life where he's actually a doubt filled politician who is being controlled by his handlers.
 We then go back to the stage where The Love Brothers perform Moving On Up as this episode seems to be falling into the convoluted long winded sketch trap that at best leads to mediocre results as we go back to the room once again to see that "Bill Smith's" wife is having an affair.

 Topol The Idiot is a sketch/story told/performed by Michael Palin and the cast with the premise that the story was originally written in another language leading to interesting misinterpretations of slang.